TheShadowEevee/blog/src/content/posts/proxmox-node-rename/index.md

 </details>

 ## Conclusion
 The clear moral here is to listen to warnings, especially when given by multiple sources.
 I was clearly warned by the documentation and multiple forum posts, however I opted to do it anyway, as I consider my homelab a breakable environment.
+Proxmox is certainly good at what it does, but it also cares a lot about it's state.
+Messing with configurations Proxmox expects not to change was as bad of an idea as I was warned, but luckily I was determined to make it work.

 ## References
 [<sup>[1]</sup> spirit - Stopping all proxmox services on a node](https://forum.proxmox.com/threads/stopping-all-proxmox-services-on-a-node.34318/post-168154)